-- "Utility": the capacity of a system to provide the essential functionalities for accomplishing the targeted goal.
-The criteria taken into account to evaluate Utility vary based on the category of use (detailed in the Challenge Protocol), with two criteria always present: Targeted pollutants and Data recovery. - "Usability": the capacity of a system to provide the conditions for its users to perform the tasks safely, effectively, and efficiently while enjoying the experience.
+- "Usability": the capacity of a system to provide the conditions for its users to perform the tasks safely, effectively, and efficiently while enjoying the experience.
 The criteria considered to evaluate Usability vary based on the category of use (detailed in the Challenge Protocol), with one criterion always present the Ease of Use (Test of use). - "Evaluation Environment": it characterizes the environmental and mobility conditions for the deployment of the Sensors for evaluation.
-As part of the Challenge, the test environments are as follows:
+As part of the 2025 Challenge, the test environments are as follows:

-Country of deployment Categories Mobility

-Outdoor Air - Temperate climate France OA-M, OA-A Fixed

-Outdoor Air - Tropical climate Thailand OA-M, OA-A Fixed

-Outdoor Air - Mobile France OA-V Mobile

-Indoor Air France IA-M, IA-A, IA-P Fixed

-Portable France CA-E, CA-A Mobile
+Evaluation Environment Location of deployment Categories Temperate climate - Europe Paris, France OA-M, OA-A Outdoor Air Tropical climate - West Africa Accra, Ghana OA-M, OA-A Tropical climate - South Asia Bengaluru, India OA-M, OA-A Indoor Air Underground Railway Stations Paris, France IA-URS muoor Air Non-Specific Spaces Paris, France IA-M, IA-A, IA-P